top of page

 FAMILY VIOLENCE PREVENTION AND SERVICES ACT (FVPSA)

 The Family Violence Prevention and Services Act (FVPSA)enacted in 1984, is the foundation for our nation’s public health response to gender violence.
 Federal FVPSA funds to states support essential victim services, including emergency shelter, housing assistance, counseling services, crisis lines, and other vital support services for families impacted by violence.
-We urge Congress to pass the FVPSA Reauthorization bill (S. 1275), making essential improvements in the law to increase resources and enable crime victim service providers to better support victims of violence.
-The most recent Domestic Violence Counts Iowa Report reveals that on a single day in 2022, 1,025 domestic violence victims and their children received essential services.
-On that same day, 57 requests for services went unmet because of a lack of resources, and 61% of the unmet requests were for housing and emergency shelter.
+We urge Congress to increase FVSPA funding and enable crime victim service providers to better support victims of violence.
+In Iowa, in just one day in 2023, 764 victims of domestic violence received services; but 89 requests for services went unmet due to lack of funding and approximately 91% of those unmet requests were for housing and emergency shelter.
 There is an urgent need to increase survivors’ access to vital programs as well as to address current unmet needs.

 VICTIMS OF CRIME ACT (VOCA)